huaweicloud/terraform-provider-hcs/docs/resources/as_configuration.md

 # hcs_as_configuration

-Manages an AS configuration resource within HuaweiCloud.
+Manages an AS configuration resource within HuaweiCloudStack.

 ## Example Usage